lowRISC/qemu/docs/opentitan/otptool.md

 2. Showing and decoding the content of OTP image files, whether it is a pristine generated file or a file that has been modified by the QEMU machine,
 3. Verifying the Digest of the OTP partitions that support HW digest (using Present scrambling),
-4. Create QEMU C source files containining definition values that replicate the ones generated when the OT HW is built.
+4. Create QEMU C source files containing definition values that replicate the ones generated when the OT HW is built.

 Please note that only the first feature is supported for Fuse (non-OpenTitan) images.